Kaciras/ts-directly/README.md

 * Support `.cts` and `.mts` files, as well as `module: "ESNext"`.
 * Support fallback `*.js` imports to `*.ts` files.

+Different with builder:

+* After transpile the code, builder will merge chunks and write the result to files, which takes more time and is redundant for Node.

 ## Usage

-Since ts-directly does not include a compiler, you need to install one of the `@swc/core`, `esbuild`, `sucrase`, `typescript`.
+Since ts-directly does not bundle a compiler, you need to install one of the `@swc/core`, `esbuild`, `sucrase`, `typescript`.
 In the vast majority of cases where projects using TypeScript have `typescript` installed, ts-directly works out-of-box.

 ```shell
 pnpm add ts-directly